ChipioIndustries/Signal/README.md

 * Then run `wally install` to install the package.

-For more installation methods and usage instructions, see the [documentation](https://chipioindustries.github.io/signal).
+For usage instructions, see the [documentation](https://chipioindustries.github.io/signal).